SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 Now, you should find your application running at http://localhost:8080.

-All the data is in September:
+All data is in September:
 ![Local Deployment](images/local-deployment.png)